 The road up Provo Canyon is a major highway, US-189, so you go quickly up the canyon.

 Head up US-189 through Provo Canyon.
-Almost immediately on your right is the turn off to Squaw Peak Road.
-That will lead you to the newly renamed Kyhv Peak Overlook (formerly Squaw Peak Overlook) (o miles), Upper Quito Trail, and Buffalo Peak Trail (0.9 miles, easy).
+Almost immediately on your right is the turn off to Kyhv Peak Road (formerly Squaw Peak Road).
+That will lead you to Kyhv Peak Overlook (o miles), Upper Quito Trail, and Buffalo Peak Trail (0.9 miles, easy).

 Continuing up Provo Canyon you will pass Canyon Glen Park with Canyon Glen Loop (2.8 miles, moderate).